paulcarvalho/faf_gear_restrictions_paper/README.md

 ### gear_reef_fisheries_model.R

 This file contains code to run a length-based, multi-species fisheries model for different fishing gear restriction scenarios, as well as sensitivity analyses for various parameters.
-Data from all model simulations are saved as a workspace _model_data.RData_ and the end of the script.
+Data from all model simulations are saved as a workspace _model_data.RData_ at the end of the script.
 The workspace file with model data was too large to upload to github, but data are available upon request.

 Data: This script reads .csv files provided in the ["data"](https://github.com/paulcarvalho/faf_gear_restrictions_paper/tree/main/data) folder